 To increase the force of a tension spring, manufacturers have to increase the wire diameter, decrease the outer diameter or increase the length of the spring’s body.
 End loops or hooks are shaped on either end of a tension spring so that it can be attached to the components that it will work in conjunction with.

 If any of the coils in the tension spring are damaged, it will not be able to return to its original shape.
-Tension springs are used in doors, trampolines, locks, industrial equipment, cars and many other applications.
+Tension springs are used in many different applications such as doors, locks, industrial equipment, cars, and even as trampoline springs.
 Some residential and commercial garage doors are even installed with heavy duty tension springs to hold them securely in place when they are closed.

 Tension Springs Informational Video